The perfect solar marketing website: An ultimate Guide (+ Checklist)

 Add an Exit Intent Popup

 There is only one exception to the above rule: right before your visitor is about to leave try to offer them one last chance to become a lead.
-In the end you got nothing to loose: they are about to leave anyway and with 99% of first time visitors disappearing after their first visit it’s doubtful they will return anyway.
+In the end you got nothing to lose: they are about to leave anyway and with 99% of first time visitors disappearing after their first visit it’s doubtful they will return anyway.

 An exit intent popup counters that.
 It shows up right before a visitor indicates through their actions that they are about to leave the page, for example because they are scrolling up rapidly on mobiles or because their mouse leaves the window to type in another website in the browsers address bar.